We want your stay to be unforgettable, for all the right reasons.

 Most waiters earn very little per shift, relying only on tips for an income.

-It is expected to tip in sit-down restaurants.
-10% is the norm and 15% for great service (and of course, if the service was horrible, speak to a manager who will probably comp some of your meal, or tip zero).
-We don’t tip at fast-food places (where you order and pay at the counter, like McDonald’s), but we do tip delivery people (also ~10%).
+We don’t tip at fast-food places (where you order and pay at the counter, like McDonald’s / Nando’s), but we do tip delivery people (also around 10%).
 Tour guides and drivers won’t always expect, but will certainly appreciate a tip.

-If paying by card: remember to tell your waiter the amount including tip before you hand them your card (on a R200 bill, you might say “make it R220” or “You can add 10%” and they will enter that amount on the card terminal).
+If paying by card: remember to tell your waiter the amount including tip before you hand them your card (on a R200 bill, you might say “make it R220” or “You can add 10%” and they will enter that full amount on the card terminal).
 They can’t add a tip later (like you can in the United States), and you might need to leave it in cash or make a second payment for that.

 Alternatively, just leave the tip in cash.
 That way they get it immediately, rather than 3-4 days later.